Bel Canto by Ann Patchett

 The main focus of my decorations was the table setting.

-Now you have a reason to pull out your grandmother’s china or you can find some nice place settings and serving dishes on the internet.
-Don’t forget the table cloth, they will be the backdrop to your decor.
+Now you have a reason to pull out your grandmother’s china.
+Don’t forget the table cloth, it will be the backdrop to your decor.

 Bel Canto – a style of operatic singing that is uniquely Italian, literally means beautiful singing.